Ecodev/gims/docs/content/data_input2.rst

     :width: 100%
     :alt: Edit questionnaire

-In the following administration panel, clic on the red "Delete" button.
-A confirmation message appears, clic again on "Delete".
+In the following administration panel, click on the red "Delete" button.
+A confirmation message appears, click again on "Delete".

 .. image:: img/contribute_jmp9.png
     :width: 100%